fristonio/Keep/README.md

 * Use `npm start` to run webpack server.

 ### To-do
-- [] Add backend to store the results into the database.
+[ ] Add backend to store the results into the database or may be a json file.